The Cost of Infrared Heating

 There are a number of parameters that determine the cost of infrared heating and your initial outlay will depend on whether you are looking for single panel for your living room or bed room or a fuller system that covers the whole house or office.
 The other issue people need to consider is how much it will save you in the long term and this often depends on the type of system you are replacing and how your home is set up with regards to areas such as insulation.

-Infrared heating is quickly becoming a more diverse industry with much more than simple panels and now includes innovations such as underfloor heating and a new breed of boilers that boast excellent efficiencies.
+Infrared Energy is quickly becoming a more diverse industry with much more than simple panels and now includes innovations such as underfloor heating and a new breed of boilers that boast excellent efficiencies.

 Single infrared heating panels